rdszhao/cadkg/README.md

-# Caddie
+# cadKG

-A Python-based system that extracts information from STEP CAD files and constructs a knowledge graph in Neo4j using OpenAI-powered agents.
+A Python-based system that extracts information from STEP CAD files and constructs a knowledge graph in Neo4j using OpenAI-Agents SDK

 ## Features